Social Justice Curriculum and Pedagogy Programs

 UNXD 030 – CBL: Intersections of Social Justice (Summer, Online, 1 credit, Pass/Fail)

-Intersections of Social Justice is an intensive 8-week online course for students doing community-based social justice work in June and July.
+Intersections of Social Justice is an intensive 8-week online course for students who are in any volunteer or work placement in June and July.
 Integrating course content with community-based work, students learn and immediately apply core theories and skills for social justice work.
 At the same time, students learn with each other through reflection-based learning activities and digital media.
-Intersections puts the "learning" in "experiential learning."
-Students may enroll for 1, 2, or 3 credits.
+Intersections puts the “learning” in “experiential learning.”
+Students enroll in the course for 1 credit, pass/fail.

 MLK Curriculum Project: “Teach the Speech”

 CSJ supports Georgetown’s “Let Freedom Ring!”
 Initiative in celebration of Dr. Martin Luther King, Jr. through the cross-campus MLK Curriculum Project – “Teach the Speech” – in partnership with the Provost’s Office and Center for New Designs in Learning and Scholarship.
 One of Dr. King’s texts is spotlighted across campuses during the Spring semester.
 Faculty have integrated King’s speeches including “Letter from a Birmingham Jail,” “The Other America,” and “Beyond Vietnam” into their diverse curricula across five campuses.
 CSJ creates supplementary resources to assist faculty in weaving these texts into their courses.
 For more information and resources on this project, contact CSJ’s Executive Director, Dr. Andria Wisler.

 Social Justice Curriculum Infusion

 CSJ staff members welcome the opportunity to meet with GU community members, including faculty and staff, to discuss ways in which social justice themes, speakers and inquiries can be infused into a wide spectrum of courses and programs.
 CSJ can offer pedagogical, assessment and content-based resources as well as provide introductions to appropriate social justice speakers and partners locally and globally.
-To schedule a meeting, contact CSJ’s Assistant Director for Social Justice Curriculum & Pedagogy, Amanda Munroe.
+To schedule a meeting, contact CSJ’s Associate Director for Mission Curricular Integration, Amanda Munroe.